 Promote Your Blog on Pinterest

 If you’re not on Pinterest yet, get on there before it’s too late.
 The company recently announced an IPO and it won’t be long before Pinterest steamrolls over other social media networks.
 Facebook is useless for organic traffic.
 Twitter has been reduced to a chat platform.
 And Instagram is time-consuming and expensive.
 The reason Pinterest is different is

 The platform originally started with the intention of being a sort of visual social media network.
 But it changed to be a visual search engine.
 And that’s great for marketers and businesses with long term traffic goals in mind.

 Pins on Pinterest act as backlinks.
 These links are Nofollow links so, although they are not as valuable as the “follow” type, the traffic from people clicking on your pins is what you're looking for.
 Pinterest has the potential to send you more traffic than Google.
 All you need to do is pin click-worthy pins on a consistent basis.
-If you can't afford the time to pin every day, use an app like Tailwind or Promo Republic to automate the pinning.
 Trust me when I say that consistent pinning can boost your blog traffic to new levels.
 Pinterest is second only to Google for website traffic on many of the blogs I manage.